 Knitting socks is a must during the Christmas season!
-Whether for yourself or as a gift, everyone enjoys warm, cosy and above all unique socks!
+Whether for yourself or as a gift with a personalized label , everyone enjoys warm, cosy and above all unique socks!

 Only the sock heel scares some beginners.
 At first glance, it seems a bit tricky, but don't worry: In this free tutorial, we'll show you how to knit a sock heel in no time and you'll be a sock pro before you know it!